USS Alabama (BB-60): Operations off Japan and the end of the war

 At Ulithi, Alabama re-joined the fast carrier task force, which had by this point reverted to Fifth Fleet.
 The fast carrier task force got underway on 9 May to support the forces fighting in the Battle of Okinawa, who had gone ashore on 1 April.
 The Japanese had massed significant reserves of aircraft for kamikaze strikes against the invasion fleet.
 During one such attack on 14 May, while approximately 120 miles southeast of the Japanese home island of Kyushu, Alabama shot down two Japanese aircraft and helped to destroy two others, but one kamikaze nevertheless penetrated the fleet's anti-aircraft defenses and struck Enterprise.
 The operations off Okinawa continued for the next two weeks and on 4–5 June, the fleet was hit by another typhoon and Alabama—part of TG 38.1 at this time—again suffered only superficial damage, though many other vessels in the group were badly damaged.
 The fleet resumed its normal operations in support of the Okinawa fight on 7 June, including air strikes on Japanese airfields on Kyushu the next day that Alabama supported.
 With an escort of five destroyers on 9 June, Alabama, Indiana, and Massachusetts steamed to shell Japanese facilities on the island of Minami Daito Jima; they repeated the attack the next day.
-The fleet thereafter returned to Leyte Gulf to being preparations for a series of attacks on the Japanese Home Islands.
+The fleet thereafter returned to Leyte Gulf to begin preparations for a series of attacks on the Japanese Home Islands.